-Columbia Riverkeeper fights to protect salmon from hot water, habitat loss, toxic pollution, and dangerous fossil fuel proposals.
+Columbia Riverkeeper fights to protect salmon from dams, hot water, toxic pollution, and climate change.

 Water temperature over 20 degrees Celsius (68 degrees F) is unsafe for salmon.
 As our climate warms, so do our rivers.
 On the Columbia and Snake rivers, hydroelectric dams make the heat pollution even worse.
 Large, shallow reservoirs absorb solar radiation and retain heat.
 Learn how Riverkeeper is fighting heat pollution.